 Our interactive trail map includes info on trail areas, suggested routes, and an interactive tool to build your own route.
 It’s updated with trail closures, parking info, dog-friendly areas, hiking, biking and nordic.

-This interactive trail guide is brought to you by Park City Trails and Open Space, Basin Rec and Mountain Trails Foundation and is a collaboration between Park City Trails and Open Space, Basin Rec and Mountain Trails Foundation with special thanks to generous funding from The Park City Chamber and Visitors Bureau.
+This interactive trail guide is brought to you by Park City Trails and Open Space, Basin Recreation and Mountain Trails Foundation with special thanks to generous funding from The Park City Chamber and Visitors Bureau.

 To donate to this upkeep of this project, please visit Mountain Trails.